hsgubert/cassandra_migrations/README.md

 ### Configure Cassandra

-The native transport protocol (sometimes called binary protocol, or CQL protocol) is not on by default in Cassandra 1.2, to enable it edit the `CASSANDRA_DIR/conf/cassandra.yaml` file on all nodes in your cluster and set `start_native_transport` to `true`.
+The native transport protocol (sometimes called binary protocol, or CQL protocol) is not on by default on all version of Cassandra.
+If it is not you can enable by editing the `CASSANDRA_DIR/conf/cassandra.yaml` file on all nodes in your cluster and set `start_native_transport` to `true`.
 You need to restart the nodes for this to have effect.

 ### Prepare Project

-In your rails root directory:
+In your rails root directory run:

     prepare_for_cassandra .

+Which create the `config/cassandra.yml`

 ### Configuring cassandra access

-Open your newly-created `config/cassandra.yml` and configure the database name for each of the environments, just like you would do for your regular database.
+Open the newly-created `config/cassandra.yml` and configure the database name for each of the environments, just like you would do for your regular database.
 The other options defaults should be enough for now.

 ```ruby
 development: